dmcke5/Hapticpad/README.md

 #### XML Config

-In the <Settings > tag of the XML file you will find all of the settings for the LED's, along with the P and I tuning values for the various wheel modes.
+In the "Settings" tag of the XML file you will find all of the settings for the LED's, along with the P and I tuning values for the various wheel modes.

-There are 6 acceptable inpts for the <LED_Mode> tag.
+There are 6 acceptable inpts for the "LED_Mode" tag.
 -Breath

 -Bands

 -Halo

 -Rainbow

 -Solid

 -Off